fullcalendar/fullcalendar-docs/_docs-v4/event-display/background-events.md

 The spans of time *not* occupied by an event can be colored by setting the `rendering` property to `"inverse-background"`.
 Events that share the same `id` will be grouped together when this rendering happens.

 <img src='background-events-inverse.png' width='500' alt='inverse background example' />

+## Modifying Events

+The [editable](editable) property of a calendar determines whether the events on it can be modified.
+However, Background Events are not editable.
+They can not be *dragged* or *resized*.